shivannis/xandr-docs-public/xandr-docs/articles/invest/add-premium-video-catalog-deals-to-deal-lists.md

 Using the Inventory Library, buyers can add premium video catalog (PVC) deals to new and existing deal lists for all line item types except programmatic guaranteed buying line items.

 > [!NOTE]
 > The Inventory Library is a **Beta** feature that isn't available to all clients.
-If you'd like to gain access to it, contact your Xandr account representative.
+If you'd like to gain access to it, contact your Microsoft Advertising account representative.

 1. Go to **Inventory &gt; Inventory Library**.
 1. Use the available filters to search through the various PVC deals: